chaos-mesh/website/versioned_docs/version-2.3.2/faqs.md

 If everything is in order, maybe you can use the `hostNetwork` parameter to fix this problem as follows:

-<PickHelmVersion>{`helm upgrade chaos-mesh chaos-mesh/chaos-mesh -n chaos-testing --version latest --set chaosDaemon.hostNetwork=true`}</PickHelmVersion>
+<PickHelmVersion>{`helm upgrade chaos-mesh chaos-mesh/chaos-mesh -n chaos-mesh --version latest --set chaosDaemon.hostNetwork=true`}</PickHelmVersion>

 Reference: <https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/troubleshooting-kubeadm/#hostport-services-do-not-work>